orouits/led/README.md

 - schars: a sequence of source characters to be replaced by dest characters
 - dchars: a sequence of dest characters
-- regex = modification of the matching zone in line, if a capture is present, only the first capture is modified
+- regex: modification of the matching zone in line, if a capture is present, only the first capture is modified

 #### cse|case command